poeyahay/AFib_PGS/README.md

 For the traits atrial fibrillation (AF) and systolic blood pressure (SBP), we performed genome-wide association study (GWAS) meta-analyses using **METAL**.

-Required pre- and postprocessing steps are documented in the *Supplementary Materials* of our paper, within the section:
+Required pre- and postprocessing steps are documented in the *Supplementary Materials* of our paper, within the subsections:

 - **Meta-analysis using METAL**
+  - *Preparation of summary statistics for meta-analysis*
+  - *Input file formatting*
+  - *Data conversion and preprocessing*
+  - *Output processing*

 Execution scripts for each meta-analysis are available here: